perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![after](../../images/after.png)

 # Let's clobber some Ke$ha songs

-Ok so now that we've gone over the basics of how this tcache attack will work, I'm going to keep it more high level.
-If you're interested in knowing more about heap attacks Azeria's [post](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/) on the glibc heap is a good place to start, as well as Shellphish's [how2heap](https://github.com/shellphish/how2heap) repository which also links to further resources.

 So our current goal is to overwrite the file descriptor with 0 so we can read more data into the program, but we've already used up our 1 write.
 Because the program checks if a song's lyrics pointer is null before reading from its file descriptor, after the first time we play song #44 playing it again will just output whatever is at the lyrics pointer.
 So even though we can allocate a chunk over `songs[0].fd` we can't write to it.